Sharpestthought/Sharpestthought-Blog/content/posts/Temporary and Universal Challenges for AI.md

 In that sense both Climate Change and Carthage are temporary problems.
 There was a time they did not bother us the least bit.
 There will be a time when they will bother us no more.

-<a id="orgcbc469b"></a>

-### Universal problems
+### Universal problems {#universal-problems}

 What then are timeless (or universal) problems?
 The problems that plague all human minds equally, regardless of circumstance.
 Conundrums like how to be a good person in a complex and (at least mildly) hostile universe.
 These are problems that, when solved, don't go away but rather return in more overpowering or sophisticated ways to best us.
 Should we through deep reserves of experience and wisdom conquer them in our lifetime, our children will be equally bedevilled by them in their time.

-<a id="org714a2fc"></a>

-### Render unto Caesar
+### Render unto Caesar {#render-unto-caesar}

 We tend to view the people who overcome temporaty problems as heroes.
 Famous scientists (Curie), generals (Alexander), and statespeople (Churchill) are celebrated and commemorated long after their death.
 We study their times, strife and achievements as templates for making our own way in the world.
 Even though we often contend with slightly more manageable problems ourselves, they serve as examplars of courage.